IPL 2024: RCB bowlers face tough test against Punjab Kings

 In contrast, the two CSK spinners -- Ravindra Jadeja and Maheesh Theekshana --bowled a combined eight overs for figures of 57 for four when the deck was much easier to bat.

-So, the Royal Challengers' spinners will have to brace for a tougher challenge as the conditions in Bangaluru are not exactly bowler-friendly.
+So, the Royal Challengers' spinners will have to brace for a tougher challenge as the conditions in Bengaluru are not exactly bowler-friendly.

 These numbers will make that point clear.
 This venue holds the record of teams scoring more than 200 runs in an innings on most occasions -- 27 times, and the average first innings score in the IPL at this stadium is 172.